IevaZarina/CSVParser/README.md

 ```

 Run the project .jar file from the command line.
-It takes in parameter with the path to your CSV file.
+It takes in a parameter with the path to your CSV file.

 ```
 scala target/scala-2.12/csvparser_2.12-0.1.jar src/test/resources/input.csv